Anto188bas/ContainerNeo4jWithImport/README.md

 # PROCEDURES
 <br/>

-The image allow you to load a network within neo4j db by using the neo4j-admin tool
+The image allows you to load a network within neo4j db by using the neo4j-admin tool

 <br></br>
 <b>Example nodes.csv</b>